 Instructions for Physical Therapy Departments

-Instructions for the Physical Therapist to Maximize Minimally-Invasive TKR Performance
+Instructions for the Physical Therapist to Maximize Tissue Sparing TKR Performance

 Informal therapy for patients in the hospital usually begins within 4-6 hours following surgery by the nursing staff and therapist.
 Patients stand and usually walk WBAT on the day of surgery.
 On the following day, patients will be seen twice a day for a 30 to 40 minute exercise program where discharge goals of 100 feet walking bathroom safe use and successful bowel movement regularity must be achieved before they are discharged (usually noon or 13:00.)